-International Agency for Research on Cancer (IARC): Not specifically evaluated.
-(Sulfuric acid) Group 1 - Carcinogenic to humans. (strong inorganic mists containing sulfuric acid)
+- International Agency for Research on Cancer (IARC): Not specifically evaluated.
+(Sulfuric acid) Group 1 - Carcinogenic to humans (strong inorganic mists containing sulfuric acid).

-American Conference for Governmental Industrial Hygienists (ACGIH): Not specifically designated.
+- American Conference for Governmental Industrial Hygienists (ACGIH): Not specifically designated.
 (Sulfuric acid) A2 - Suspected human carcinogen.
 Classification refers to sulfuric acid contained in strong inorganic acid mists.

 First Aid Comments: Some of the first aid procedures recommended here require advanced first aid training.
-All first aid procedures should be periodically reviewed by a doctor familiar with the chemical and its conditions of use in the workplace.
+All first aid procedures should be periodically reviewed by a medical professional familiar with the chemical and its conditions of use in the workplace.

 Flammable Properties: Does not burn.